Bug Out Vehicle List | 27 Essentials

 A bug out vehicle, also known as a BOV or survival vehicle, is a vehicle that is designed to help its occupants quickly evacuate an area in the event of an emergency or disaster.
 BOVs typically have a number of features that make them well-suited for this purpose, such as large storage capacity, off-road capabilities, and durability.

-In this article we will take a closer look at some specific bug out vehicles, key features to consider when choosing one, and a common checklist to gear it up and get it going.
+In this guide, we will take a closer look at some specific bug out vehicles, key features to consider when choosing one, and a common checklist to gear it up and get it going.
+You’re bug out vehicle doesn’t have to be some 6-figure tank- almost any vehicle will work as long as you have a plan in place and get the right gear for the job.
+Some of the best bug out vehicles blend right into any situation- but whatever your vehicle choice, be sure it works well with your emergency plan.

 Contents (Jump to a Section)